An open-source automated magnetic optical density meter for analysis of suspensions of magnetic cells and particles: Method

 As the measurement head carries all components, it is a complex structure that must be modified regularly to accommodate changes in component dimensions and added functionality.
 Therefore we decided to fabricate the structure by 3D printing so that modifications can be easily implemented.
 Printing in metal is still prohibitively expensive, so the measurement head itself cannot act as electromagnetic shielding.
 Instead, shields will have to be implemented on the circuit boards.
 However, it is possible to 3D-print with black nylon to shield the photodetector from external light and to allow the parts to be easily disinfected with a \SI{70}{\percent} ethanol/water solution.

 The measurement head consists of more than a dozen parts.
 The design is parameterized using the open-source OpenSCAD language, so that dimensions can be easily changed.
-The source files are available at \href{https://www.thingiverse.com/thing:3122930}{Thingiverse.com}.
+The source files are available at \href{https://github.com/LeonAbelmann/MagOD}{github}.